Traffic Processing Overview

 •Peak Information Rate (PIR)—The maximum bandwidth that can be allocated to the services that a BWC control.

 •Global Controller—The global controller to which this BWC links

 •Assurance Level (AL)—The rate of change of available bandwidth under conditions of traffic congestion

-As illustrated in Figure 3-3, the maximum available bandwidth (Admitted Information Rate (AIR)) ranges between the CIR and the PIR.
+Figure 3-3 illustrates the maximum available bandwidth (Admitted Information Rate [AIR]) ranges between the CIR and the PIR.
 The actual consumed bandwidth is always less than the AIR.

 The BWC has a third parameter that controls how the AIR is determined at different congestion conditions.
 When the network is not congested the system allows the PIR and when the network is highly congested the system provides the CIR.
-In between these two extremes, the AIR is determined by a third parameter—Assurance Level (AL).
+In between these two extremes, a third parameter—Assurance Level (AL)—determines the AIR.
 The AL controls how fast the AIR would decrease from the PIR to the CIR as congestion builds, or increase from the CIR to the PIR as congestion decreases.
 A higher AL ensures a higher AIR compared to a similar BWC with a lower AL.

 The BWC ensures that even when the network is congested (PIR-congestion) at least the CIR is granted.
 Similarly, the BWC ensures that even when there is little traffic associated with a BWC the PIR is not exceeded.

 Bandwidth may be thought of in terms of a virtual pipe of adjustable width.
 The PIR is the maximum allowed width of the virtual pipe.
 The CIR is the minimum width to which the pipe can contract.
 The actual pipe width is the AIR.
 During Network congestion, the system contracts each pipe differently to differentiate between subscribers and between their services.

 Primary and Internal Bandwidth Control